feiyao/istio_authn-authz_jwt/README.md

 Installation
 ============
-We will install Istio, Istio-Ingressgateway into a local cluster using [K3d](https://k3d.io).
+We will install Istio, Istio-Ingressgateway into a local cluster created by [K3d](https://k3d.io).

 Install Cluster
 ===============